farmOS/farmOS/docker/README.md

 into a new directory on your server, rename it to `docker-compose.yml` and run `docker-compose up`.

+This example mounts a local `www` directory on the host as a volume in the container at `/var/www/html`, which allows for local development with an IDE.

 ## Production environment

 To run a farmOS production environment, use `docker-compose.production.yml` as an example for building your own configuration.
 Note that this example does not include a database.
 It is assumed that in production environments the database will be managed outside of Docker.

+This example mounts a local `sites` directory on the host as a volume in the container at `/var/www/html/sites`, which contains the site-specific settings and uploaded files.
+This allows a production farmOS instance to be updated by simply pulling a new image (and then manually running database updates via Drush or `/update.php`).
+Everything outside of the `sites` directory will not be preserved and will be replaced with the new official farmOS files.

 For more information, see farmOS.org/hosting/docker.